New book on 'whistle-stop' campaign trains describes politics and adventure throughout history

 The book also revisits whistle-stop speeches and the crowds that gathered to hear the likes of Robert Kennedy, Richard Nixon, George Bush or Barack Obama.
 It recounts, too, tales of hecklers, pranksters and protesters and describes the ordeal of the traveling press.

-The stories are at times humorous, at times harrowing — as when Associated Press reporter Jack Bell nearly got left behind by President Theodore Roosevelt's campaign train in 1904 when he got off during a short stop to buy stationery.
+The stories are at times humorous, at times harrowing — as when one reporter nearly got left behind by President Theodore Roosevelt's campaign train in 1904 when he got off during a short stop to buy stationery.
 As the train pulled out, and the reporter “ran at top speed, puffing and huffing” to hop aboard.
 It was Roosevelt himself who pulled him up.

 Sometimes campaign trains were used in creative ways, too, as when comedian Gracie Allen pretended to run for president in 1940, as the nation was recovering from the Great Depression.